particle-iot/docs/src/content/reference/developer-tools/jtag.md

 The caveats are:

 - You must first [upgrade the Particle Debugger firmware](/reference/datasheets/accessories/debugger/#upgrading-the-debugger) .
-- You should only use it with Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM)
+- You should only use it with Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM)
-- Drag-and-drop does not work with the P2 or Gen 2 devices (E Series, Electron, Photon, P1)
+- Drag-and-drop does not work with the P2 or Gen 2 devices (E-Series, Electron, Photon, P1)
 - It takes about 1 minute to restore a device.

 All you need to do is: